 Marketing your book is the roll-up-your-sleeves part of a writing career.
 It’s the ongoing job of creating and building your online presence, your author platform.
 And, the rules and tricks of the game are in constant motion, always changing.

-While many of the rules may change, there is one constant in your author platform, and that’s visibility.
+While many of the rules may change, there is one constant in your author platform: visibility.

-It should be noted that the definition of an author platform encompasses multiple genres and freelance writers, and even marketers who create and sell information products, so it may vary, depending on who is providing the definition.
+It should be noted that the definition of an author platform encompasses multiple genres, freelance writers, and even marketers who create and sell information products, so it may vary, depending on who provides the definition.

 So, the bare-bottom basics of an author platform are: visibility, authority, and proven reach.